Dragon-Git/icdk/README.md

 uvmgen includes a uvm testbench generation tool `uvmgen` and an experimental code snippets generation tool `sudef`.

 - `uvmgen` is a command-line interface (CLI) program for generating testbench structures based on a provided JSON/YAML/TOML/XML configuration file.
-- `sudef` is an experimental command-line tool designed to process SystemVerilog files containing mako-style templates.
+- `sudef` is an command-line tool designed to process SystemVerilog files containing mako-style templates.
 By parsing specific comment formats, sudef generates SystemVerilog code that adheres to the defined templates.
 ## Installing
 <details>
   <summary>Prerequisites</summary>